silenNH/Twitter_Sentiment_Analysis/README.md

 git clone "<path to this repository>"
 ```
 Configure the TweetProducer config.ini in the folder ./TweetProducer file:
-* Enter our Twitter Credentials here:
+* Enter your Twitter Credentials here:
 ```bash
 [AUTH]
 consumer_key=